xamarin/dev-days-labs/HandsOnLab/README.md

 public static IEasyMobileServiceClient AzureClient { get; set; }
 ```

-In the constructor simply add the following lines of code to create the client and register the table:
+In the constructor, simply add the following lines of code to create the client and register the table:

 ```csharp
 AzureClient = EasyMobileServiceClient.Create();